Skip to main content

 HOUSING

-Participants will stay in flats (student dorm apartments) at one of the University of Edinburgh's Halls of Residence, about a 10 minute walk from campus.
+Participants will stay in flats (student dorm apartments) at one of the University of Edinburgh's Halls of Residence.
 Students will have single bedrooms and share a living room, bathroom and kitchen and will be able to request flatmates.

 TRANSPORTATION